August 2023 Council Meeting Wrap-up

 TCDD held quarterly meetings both virtually and in person in Houston from Aug.
 2-4, 2023.
 During the meetings, Council members awarded funding to continue the development of several ongoing grant projects, discussed legislative advocacy activities, and engaged with presentations on disability topics.

 TCDD invests in projects to strengthen service and support systems across Texas and build community capacity to help people with developmental disabilities (DD).
 This quarter, Council members awarded funding to seven existing TCDD grantees to continue the development of ongoing projects.
 The following information includes project descriptions and the organizations awarded funding.

 Health Equity for People with DD: Increase knowledge of the lived experience of people with DD and their families and improve self-direction, accessibility, and the effectiveness of health care treatment and support.

 - Baylor College of Medicine

 - The University of Texas Health Science Center at Houston

 - University of Houston-Clear Lake

-Leadership Development and Advocacy Training led by Self-Advocates: Support opportunities for people with DD to become leaders and to expand their participation in cross-disability and culturally diverse leadership coalitions.
+Leadership and Advocacy Training led by Self-Advocates: Create ways for people with DD to become leaders and expand their participation in cross-disability and culturally diverse leadership coalitions.

 - Coalition of Texans with Disabilities